Based on 77,705 Interstate and Cross-Border Household Goods Relocations from January 1, 2015 through December 15, 2015.

 Since January 1993, Atlas Van Lines has reviewed and released data on the origins and destinations of interstate (or between states) moves throughout the previous calendar year.
-The 2014 Migration Patterns study results provide a snapshot of relocation patterns.
-This year, 26 states were balanced, 14 states were outbound, and ten states, in addition to Washington D.C., were inbound.
+The 2015 Migration Patterns study results provide a snapshot of relocation patterns.
+This year, 20 states, in addition to Washington D.C., registered as balanced, 18 states were outbound, and 12 states were inbound.

-In 2014, the total number of interstate and inter-province moves reached 76,979, slightly down from 77,308 in 2013.
-In addition, regional trends show changes occurred in the West, Northeast, South and Midwest.
-The most significant changes took place in the Canadian Provinces.
+In 2015, the total number of interstate and inter-province moves reached 77,705, up from 76,979 in 2014.
+In addition, regional trends show changes occurred in the Northeast, West and Canadian provinces, with the most significant changes taking place in the South and Midwest.

-The Northern states saw one major change from 2013 to 2014, with Vermont going from a balanced to outbound state.
-The remainder of the states did not undergo any status change in 2014.
-New York and New Jersey have been outbound for more than 12 years, while Washington D.C. remains the only location in the area to be inbound over that same time span.
+The Northeastern states saw three major changes from 2014 to 2015, with Maine and Rhode Island going from balanced to inbound and New Hampshire went from an inbound to balanced.
+The remainder of the states did not undergo any status change in 2015.
+New York and New Jersey have been outbound for more than 13 years.

-The Midwestern states remained the same in 2014, with the exception of Missouri going from balanced to outbound.
-Similar to 2013, North Dakota was the only state in the region to register as inbound.
+The Midwestern states experienced a major shift to outbound moves, with Wisconsin, Iowa and South Dakota going from balanced to outbound in 2015.
+Missouri, however, shifted from outbound to balanced.
+Similar to 2013 and 2014, North Dakota was the only state in the region to register as inbound.

 Each state/province has a threshold value, which is the total number of shipments multiplied by 0.55 (for example, in a state with 100 moves, at least 55 of them would have to be outgoing to classify the state as outbound).
 A state/province is considered: